diva3501/DCR/README.md

 - **Notifications & Alerts**: Sends notifications and alerts to users about changes in traffic, weather, or routes.

 - **User Customization**: Allows users to customize preferences such as vehicle type, route types (fastest, shortest, eco-friendly), and more.

+- **Model and Pipeline for Optimization**: Integrated model and pipeline for continuous optimization of routes and emissions, adapting to real-time data.

 ---